Giles Cheatle: Surrey

-He joined Surrey for the 1980 season, making his first-class debut for the county against Hampshire at The Oval in that season's County Championship.
+Cheatle joined Surrey for the 1980 season, making his first-class debut for the county against Hampshire at The Oval in that season's County Championship.
 He made thirteen further first-class appearances in 1980, taking 23 wickets in his debut season at an average of 28.65, with best figures of 5/28.
 He took two five wicket hauls in this season, with his best figures coming against his former county.
 In List A cricket, his debut for the county in that format came against Kent in the Benson & Hedges Cup.
 He made fifteen List A appearances in his debut season with Surrey, taking 22 wickets at an average of 20.81, with best figures of 4/34.
 He made just one first-class appearance in 1982, against Cambridge University at Fenner's, as well as making a single List A appearance against Leicestershire in the John Player League, which was to be his final appearance in List A cricket.
 In 1982, he appeared four times in first-class cricket, appearing against Sussex, Lancashire, Middlesex and Kent in the County Championship.
 He made a single and final first-class appearance in the following season against Oxford University at The Oval.
 In total, he made twenty first-class appearances for the county, scoring 62 runs at an average of 15.50, with a high score of 27 not out.
 With the ball, he took 27 wickets at an average of 33.11, with best figures of 5/28, one of two five wicket hauls he took.

+Later life and death

+After his playing career, Cheatle emigrated to Australia.
+He died after a long illness on 22 August 2024, at the age of 71.
+News of his death was not made public until October.